ArYaMaNprot/Linux-Basics/Vim.md

     y - yank or copy whatever is selected yy - yank or copy the current line p - paste the copied text before the cursor

+## Editing Options for editor
+    :w - writes or saves the file
+    :q - quit out of vim
+    :wq - write and then quit
+    :q! - quit out of vim without saving the file
+    ZZ - equivalent of :wq, but one character faster

+    u - undo your last action
+    Ctrl-r - redo your last action

+You may not think ZZ is necessary, but you'll eventually see that your fingers may tend to lean towards this rather than :wq.